-2. Sources: Roger O. Crockett, "Attention Must Be Paid," Business Week e-biz, February 7, 2000, p.
+Sources: Roger O. Crockett, "Attention Must Be Paid," Business Week e-biz, February 7, 2000, p.
 16; Kate Fitzgerald, "Connection Confirmation," Advertising Age, November 29, 1999, p.
-S-3; "African-Americans Online," Advertising Age, November 29, 1999, p.
-S-14.
+S-3; "African-Americans Online," Advertising Age, November 29, 1999, p. \$-14.

-Four other bases for market segmentation have evolved from the usage-level criteria.
-The first is purchase occasion.
-Determining the reason for an airline passenger's trip, for instance, may be the most relevant criteria for segmenting airline consumers.
+instance, may be the most relevant cliteria for segmenting airline consumers.
 The same may be true for products such as long-distance calling or the purchase of snack foods.
 The second basis is user status.
 It seems apparent that communication strategies must differ if they are directed at different use patterns, such as nonusers versus ex-users, or one-time users versus regular users.
 New car producers have become very sensitive to the need to provide new car buyers with a great deal of supportive information after the sale in order to minimize unhappiness after the purchase.
 However, determining how long this information is necessary or effective is still anybody's guess.
 The third basis is loyalty.
 This approach places consumers into loyalty categories based on their purchase patterns of particular brands.
 A key category is the brand-loyal consumer.
-Companies have assumed that if they can identify individuals who are brand loyal to their brand, and then delineate other characteristics these people have in common, they will locate the ideal target market.
+Companies have assumed that if they can identIfy individuals who are brand loyal to their brand, and then delineate other characteristics these people have in common, they will locate the ideal target market.
 There is still a great deal of uncertainty as to how to correctly measure brand loyalty.
 The final characteristic is stage of readiness.
 It is proposed that potential customers can be segmented as follows: unaware, aware, informed, interested, desirous, and intend to buy.
 Thus if a marketing manager is aware of where the specific segment of potential customers is, he/she can design the appropriate market strategy to move them through the various stages of readiness.
 Again, these stages of readiness are rather vague and difficult to accurately measure.

-Psychological segments.
-Research results show that the concept of segmentation should recognize psychological as well as demographic influences.
-For example, Phillip Morris has segmented the market for cigarette brands by appealing psychologically to consumers in the following way:
+Psychological Segments Research results show that the concept of segmentation should recognize psychological as well as demographic influences.
+For example, Phillip